How to Choose the Right Course Topic and Target Audience

 You Gotta Start Somewhere

 All online courses start at the beginning.
-Before you can structure the course, you need to first decide what you would like to teach.
+Before you can structure the course, you need first to decide what you would like to teach.
 What pain point are you trying to solve for consumers?
 Figuring out a problem that you would like to solve will greatly impact your success.
-People are looking for answers to very specific problems they are facing, so a course tailored for those problems will be successful.
-Starting off with a broader topic (i.e. marketing, technology, etc) and branching off into various different topics within the one broad topic will provide you with multiple options (i.e how to promote your business online, how to use artificial intelligence programs online, etc).
+People are looking for answers to specific problems, so a course tailored to those problems will be successful.
+Starting off with a broader topic (i.e. marketing, technology, etc.) and branching off into various different topics within the one broad topic will provide you with multiple options (i.e. how to promote your business online, how to use artificial intelligence programs online, etc.).

 Who Are You Selling To?